s2010595014/clc3-project/README.md

 ## Project Description:
   - Implement a CD pipeline

 We will set up Spinnaker and Tekton CD pipelines and compare which tool works best for deploying an artifact into a three-stage environment.
 The pipeline should be triggered by a git commit to the main branch.
-The next step should be the construction of an container which is tested in a development stage.
-After successfully testing the implementation in the dev stage the container gets released into the producution stage.
-For the conversion from the dev stage to the development stage we will check which release strategies the tools provide and use the same strategy for each tool.
+The next step should be the construction of a container which is tested in a development stage.
+After successfully testing the implementation in the dev stage the container gets released into the production stage.
+For the conversion from the dev stage to the production stage we will check which release strategies the tools provide and use the same strategy for each tool.

 ![image](https://user-images.githubusercontent.com/81319477/146958129-4aecda4a-e860-414d-a431-1a2034881d7e.png)